-Figure 454.
+Figure 442.
 DSMS Profile Settings Page, LGB

+- Escape Maneuver (OSB 20).
+Select type of escape maneuver between:

 - NONE

-- CLM.
+- o CLM.
 Climbing maneuver

 - TRN.
 Turning maneuver

-- TLT.
+- o TLT.
 Turn Level Turn maneuver

-Desired Time of Fall (OSB 19).
+- Desired Time of Fall (OSB 19).
 Set desired time of fall in seconds of the bomb from release to time of impact.
 The time set will determine the Desired Release Cue (DRC) location on the Projected Bomb Impact Line (PBIL).
-If you wish to have the bomb drop according to the set TOF, keep the DRC on the target when bombing pipper is over the target.
+If you wish to have the bomb drop

+according to the set TOF, keep the DRC on the target when bombing pipper is over the target.

-Minimum Altitude (OSB 18).
+- Minimum Altitude (OSB 18).
 Used to set the minimum weapon release altitude cues on the HUD.
-This setting will determine the placement of the Minimum Range Staple (MRS) on the PBIL and the Minimum Range Caret (MRC) within the CCRP HUD reticle.

-Lase Time (OSB 17).
+This setting will determine the placement of the Minimum Range Staple (MRS) on the PBIL and the Minimum Range Caret (MRC) within the CCRP HUD reticle. - Lase Time (OSB 17).
 Set this value in seconds to determine how many seconds before weapon impact that wish the laser to start firing.
-AUTO LS must be enabled.

-Solution (OSB 16).
-Set desired flight path of bomb between ORP for Optimal Release Point and BAL for Ballistic release point.

-Auto Lase (OSB 6).
+AUTO LS must be enabled. - Solution (OSB 16).
+Set desired flight path of bomb between ORP for Optimal Release Point and BAL for Ballistic release point. - Auto Lase (OSB 6).
 If set to ON, the laser will fire automatically according to the LS TIME (seconds before bomb impact).